Honorary Research FellowEmail: sara dot cannizzaro at warwick dot ac dot uk

-I am currently working on the EPSRC-funded PETRAS Cybersecurity of the Internet of Things Research Hub (Privacy, Ethics, Trust, Reliability, Acceptability and Security), on the Adoption and Acceptability stream, led by Prof. Rob Procter.
+I have worked on the EPSRC-funded PETRAS Cybersecurity of the Internet of Things Research Hub (Privacy, Ethics, Trust, Reliability, Acceptability and Security), on the Adoption and Acceptability stream, led by Prof. Rob Procter.

-Internet of Things, Science and Technology Studies, Digital Media, Philosophy of Technology, Semiotics and Biosemiotics, Communication and Media Theory.
+Newspace, Internet of Things, Digital Media, Technology Adoption & Acceptability, Biosemiotics, Communication Theory, Media Theory.

-I am an experienced writer and have published research in a variety of formats including peer-reviewed journal articles, book chapters, policy-oriented reports, encyclopaedic entries and book reviews.
+I am an experienced writer and have published research in a variety of formats including peer-reviewed journal articles, book chapters, industry and policy-oriented reports, encyclopaedic entries and book reviews.

 - The Devil is Not in the Detail: Representational Absence and Stereotyping in the ‘Trojan Horse’ News Story